-- 1 The ZyXEL G-220 v2 must be installed on a computer connected to the wired network. - 2 Either bridge the two interfaces (wireless and wired) on the computer (using the Configuration screen of the ZyXEL utility in Windows XP) or configure network sharing (refer to Appendix B on page 67 for an example). - 3 Set the wireless station's IP address to be in the same subnet as the computer in which the ZyXEL G-220 v2 is installed.
+- 1 The ZyXEL G-220 v2 must be installed on a computer connected to the wired network. - 2 Either bridge the two interfaces (wireless and wired) on the computer (using the Configuration screen of the ZyXEL utility in Windows XP) or configure network sharing (refer to Appendix B on page 67 for an example). - 3 Set the wireless station's IP address to be dynamic if you want the wireless stations to access the wired network or the Internet through the ZyXEL G-220 v2.
 Refer to Appendix F on page 95.